RenaSchott/Project5-MyBag/README.md

 - I would love to thank the following persons:
   - My mentor for his support
-  - The Code Institute tutor support for their fast answers
   - My facilitator for her support
   - The slack community for their fast answers and support